scouten/146parks.blog/content/moran/index.md

 bounds = {sw = [48.650, -122.863], ne = [48.678, -122.816]}
 cover = "es-4558-005"
 cover_cdn_key = "img/v1/2023/07/es-4558-005"
+cover_alt = "A white stone archway spanning a two-lane road reads “MORAN STATE PARK” with stars on either side, flanked by short white posts linked with chains and yellow-and-black striped barriers, surrounded by dense green forest."
 +++

 The San Juan Islands are rich with state parks (many of them islands I haven't yet visited), but if there's any one state park that stands out as the iconic park of the islands, it would have to be Moran State Park.